Artificial Intelligence for medical documentation

 Privacy legislation requires you to inform patients about how you deal with their personal information, including how you collect and use patient information within your practice and who you disclose information to outside your practice.

 The company that provides your AI scribe is a third party that is outside your practice (even if the tool is incorporated within the practice software).
+Therefore, patients need to be informed about the use of the AI scribe tool in your privacy policy.

 Some AI scribes aim to limit the collection of personal information by withholding or redacting identifying information, such as name and date of birth, from the AI-generated clinical note.
 Redaction does not always mean that information becomes completely deidentified.
 If there is any chance the personal information can be reidentified, privacy obligations arise.